aj-m/chandere/CONTRIBUTING.md

 The code does not aim for any compatibility with Python <= 3.4, so please make use of Python 3.5 features such as type hinting and async/await syntax.

-Tests can be run from the repository's root directory with Tox.
-Please write tests for any code that you submit.
+Tests can be run from the repository's root directory with "make test".
+Contributions should have proper unittests.

 Also, feel free to add yourself to the AUTHORS.md file.